Information for Quartix Technologies plc investors

 7. EVALUATE BOARD PERFORMANCE BASED ON CLEAR AND RELEVANT OBJECTIVES, SEEKING CONTINUOUS IMPROVEMENT

-A board evaluation process led by the Chairman was completed in 2019.
+A board evaluation process led by the Chairman was completed in 2022.
 This evaluation was accompanied by a wider review of the levels of investment in the business, as well the senior management posts required to deliver on its strategy.
-The last review, which in accordance with current QCA guidelines, was carried out in the first half of 2022.

 8. PROMOTE A CORPORATE CULTURE THAT IS BASED ON ETHICAL VALUES AND BEHAVIOURS